 Go back to the drawing board

 Take time to go over your CV and covering letters.
-You should be making sure your covering letters are tailored to every job you apply for anyway.
+You should be making sure your covering letters are tailored to every job you apply for.
 If you have been unsuccessful, there is a chance that your cover letter and CV are not packing the punch you need them to.
-Take a look at our recent Twitter Live video, for example, to get tips on perfecting your CV and covering letter or even getting a friend to check it over can work wonders.
+Read our articles on how to write a CV and cover letter to guide you on perfecting your application, or even getting a friend to check them over can work wonders.